home-assistant/home-assistant.io/source/getting-started/integration.markdown

 1. To change the name, select the three dots {% icon "mdi:dots-vertical" %} menu, and select **Rename**.

    ![Screenshot of the entities list, filtered for workday](/images/getting-started/workday_three_dots.png)
 2. You can also add another Workday {% term sensor %}.
-For example, to check if tomorrow is a workday.
+For example, if you want to know when your colleagues have a holiday.
    - Select **Add entry**, give it a name and define your options.
-   - To check if tomorrow is a workday, under **Offset**, enter `1`.
-   - You can also add different sensors for different countries, for example if you want to know when your colleagues have a holiday.
+   - Select the country of interest.
 3. That's it! {% icon "mdi:party-popper" %}
    - {% icon "mdi:checkbox-outline" %} You now gained an overview of the integrations page and know where to find the integration details page, the sensor info page, and the entities table.
    - {% icon "mdi:checkbox-outline" %} You learned to rename, to modify, and how to delete an integration.